 |Titre / cm3||23.85||23.20||23.45||23.25|

 AQA required practical specification

 Mrs Peers-Dent from Malmesbury Education carries out the titration in this video, following the AQA required practical specification.
-It demonstrates how the titration procedure can be used to find the concentration of HCl using a known concentration of NaOH.
+It demonstrates how the titration procedure can be used to find the concentration of H2SO4 using a known concentration of NaOH.
 Mrs Peers-Dent measures the acid to the nearest 0.1cm3, whereas in the Royal Society of Chemistry video above Fran measures to the nearest 0.05cm3.
 The titration screen experiment below also measures to the nearest 0.05cm3.
 You may decide which is the most appropriate based on the ability of the group you are working with or you could use this as an opportunity to discuss key terminology such as precision, accuracy and reliability.

 Learners can practise their skills using Royal Society of Chemistry’s titration screen experiment.
 We recommend that 14–16 students complete Level 1 of the screen experiment, while older students can progress to Levels 2, 3 and 4.
 The screen experiments frame the titration procedure with a real-world scenario to foster an interest in chemistry careers and contextualise their learning.